 - 5.7.1 Workers have the choice to opt out of the 48-hour restriction but employers should bear in mind their general obligations under Health and Safety legislation even if workers agree to opt out.
-If a worker agrees to opt out the agreement must satisfy the following criteria: - it must be in writing; - it must notify the worker that he or she has the right to end the agreement by giving 7 days' written notice to the employer.
+If a worker agrees to opt out the agreement must satisfy the following criteria: - > it must be in writing; - it must notify the worker that he or she has the right to end the agreement by giving 7 days' written notice to the employer.
 The agreement can provide for a longer period of notice up to a maximum of three months; and - it must specify whether or not the opt-out agreement applies for a specific period of time.
 It is possible for the agreement to run indefinitely and no particular period need be specified.

 The opt-out agreement must be specific to the worker.
-It can be a standalone document or a clause or section of the worker's contract.
+It is best practice for this to be detailed in a standalone document, but it can be a clause or section of the worker's contract.